-Special guest artists for the 5th Anniversary Season include Fargo-Moorhead Symphony Orchestra Concertmaster Sonja Harasim as well as the much-anticipated return of the world-renowned cellist Colin Carr, who (among many other things) is on the faculty of the Royal Conservatory of Music in London.
+Special guest artists for the 5th Anniversary Season include Fargo-Moorhead Symphony Orchestra Concertmaster Sonja Harasim as well as the much-anticipated return of the world-renowned cellist Colin Carr, who (among many other things) is on the faculty of Stony Brook University as well as the Royal Conservatory of Music in London.
 Guest artists for this season will also include members of the Milwaukee Symphony as well as other members of the FMSO and faculty members from NDSU and Concordia College.

 Pianists interested in discovering more about piano study at NDSU or being involved in the NDSU Chamber Music Festival are encouraged to contact Dr. Tyler Wottrich at firstname.lastname@example.org.

 Many of history's greatest composers wrote their most personal and powerful works for chamber ensembles.
 Don't miss this action-packed installment of chamber music!